Thief: Yeah, so?

 - The Order of the Stick:

 - Possibly Haley.
-Initially, The Reveal suggests that she steals only to save her father.
+Initially, The Reveal suggests that she hoards wealth only to save her father (she steals it because that is her skill set).
 In a flashback in the prequel book, she states that she's doing it to get 10% of his future income for the rest of his life (which makes it sort of a retroactive version).
 Later on, it's clearer she enjoys money for its own sake as well — polishing and singing to her gold.
 Now that she finally has enough money, she so far hasn't made any particular attempts to accumulate more, but that may be due to lack of opportunity.
 Haley's plan to hand over the ransom money and then steal it back is either this, or Pay Evil unto Evil.

-- Mr. Freeze from The DCAU was originally motivated entirely by trying to save his cryogenically-frozen wife; after she's saved, he goes on a crime spree played for tragedy, as by the time his wife is saved, his condition has taken most of his body away, and he can't be with her: the crime spree is so that others can share his despair.
+- Mr. Freeze from the DC Animated Universe was originally motivated entirely by trying to save his cryogenically frozen wife; after she's saved, he goes on a crime spree.
+Played for tragedy, as by the time his wife is saved, his condition has taken most of his body away, and he can't be with her: the crime spree is so that others can share his despair.

 In the comic book version (based on The DCAU, as before Freeze was just a typical villain), Freeze accidentally kills his wife, firing his cold ray into her stasis tube by mistake while fighting Batman and shattering her.
 At first he blames Batman for this and wants revenge, but over time he became just another criminal.
 Eventually, he has her resurrected with a Lazarus Pit, but that just causes her to become a villain named Lazara, who blames her husband for what happened to her.